lukso-network/LIPs/LSPs/LSP-25-ExecuteRelayCall.md

 - `signature`: A 65 bytes long ethereum signature.
 - `nonce`: MUST be the nonce of the address that signed the message.
 This can be obtained via the `getNonce(address address, uint256 channel)` function.
 - `validityTimestamps`: Two `uint128` timestamps concatenated together.
-The first timestamp determines from when the payload can be executed, the second timestamp determines a deadlines after which the payload is not valid anymore.
+The first timestamp determines from when the payload can be executed, and the second timestamp determines a deadline after which the payload is no longer valid.
+If `validityTimestamps` is `0`, the payload is valid indefinitely at any point in time and the checks for the timestamps are skipped. payload can be executed, the second timestamp determines a deadlines after which the payload is not valid anymore.
 If validityTimestamps is `0`, the payload is valid at indefinitely at any point in time and the checks for the timestamps are skipped.
-- `payload`: The abi-encoded function call to be executed on the linked target contract.
+- `payload`: The abi-encoded function call to be executed.
+This could be a function to be called on the current contract implementing LSP25 or an external target contract.

-_Returns:_ `bytes` , the returned data as abi-decoded bytes of the call on ERC725 smart contract, if the call succeeded, otherwise revert with a reason-string.
+_Returns:_ `bytes`.
+If the call succeeded, these `bytes` MUST be the returned data as abi-decoded bytes of the function call defined by the `payload` parameter.
+Otherwise revert with a reason-string.

 _Requirements:_